Conversation with Reiko Tomii

 One audience member, an art historian, commented to me later that my commenting on my being a woman, a middle aged woman [laughter] was an interesting way to bring in the gender issue.
 At the same time, I could comment on how much I could move compared to how much he could move.
 That contrast, I thought, was very interesting.

 JD: Yes, your self-identification opened up the discussion and raised questions about how to re-enact a work, even interpret it, as well as aspects of the performances that might not have been so apparent if you had not self-identified as a woman.

 RT: Right.
 Normally, if I were to commission a re-staging of this performance, I would not have thought of a woman; this would be inauthentic because he was a man.
 I don’t think I would have thought of an historian either.
 Normally historians can’t paint [laughter].
-I would have thought about a male in the 20s and early 30s, close to Shiraga’s age at the time, because I would want to try to create as authentic a situation as possible, but maybe that’s not enough.
+I would have thought about a male in his 20s or early 30s, close to Shiraga’s age at the time, because I would want to try to create as authentic a situation as possible, but maybe that’s not enough.
 Conversely, as you pointed out, when I identify myself and made the differences so clear, the investigation actually became more authentic.

 JD: By describing the mud as wet, heavy, and scratchy, and by expressing the fact that you didn’t want your body to get mauled, you emphasized the challenge of the act.

 RT: Yes, the word challenge in fact is very apt.
 In his case Shiraga did not really care about getting hurt.

 JD: To go back a little, why did you do this performance?